backprop07/Self-Certainty/README.md

 python3 src/livecode_parsing.py --input_file /path/to/input.json --output_file /path/to/output.json
 ```

-### `usc_from_outputs.py`

-Helps USC choose the specified index of outputs.
-When `--dataset_type` is set to `close`, it helps USC select the first extractable answer if the original answer is not extractable.

-### `task_configs.py`
+### USC Generation

-To support evaluation for the MATH dataset (in addition to the original math-l5 dataset in ZeroEval), modify the `math-lx` section to specify the path to the extracted dataset.

-For USC generation, replace the dataset name (e.g., "gsm") with `"usc-N-path/to/file.json"`, where N is the number of samples per question to consider.
+For USC generation, modify the dataset name (e.g., "gsm") in ZeroEval generation to `"usc-N-path/to/file.json"`, where \( N \) is the number of samples per question to be considered.

 **Example usage:**